An Introduction to String Diagrams for Computer Scientists

 (the reader might recognise this as an instance of Remark~\ref{rmk:cartesian-decomposition}).
 Then we show that the identity can be disconnected

 Finally, we can show what we wanted: for any $f\from v \to w$,

+Therefore, modulo equivalence there is at most one string diagram of type $v \to w$.
+Note that the incompatibility between compact closed and cartesian structure implies that hypergraph and cartesian structure are also incompatible.

-Not all combinations of diagrammatic languages are as badly behaved, however.
-If we weaken the Cartesian compact closed structure to that of a Cartesian traced monoidal category, the resulting combination is closely related to the notion of (parameterised) fixed-point~\cite{Hasegawa97recursionfrom}.
-A parameterised fixed-point operator in a Cartesian SMC $(\mathcal{C},\times, 1)$ takes a morphism $f\from X\times A\to X$ and produces $f^\dagger\from A \to X$.
+Interestingly, if we weaken the cartesian compact closed structure to that of a \emph{cartesian traced} monoidal category, the resulting combination not only avoids degeneracy, but turns out to be closely related to the notion of (parameterised) fixed-point~\cite{Hasegawa97recursionfrom}.
+A parameterised fixed-point operator in a cartesian SMC $(\mathcal{C},\times, 1)$ takes a morphism $f\from X\times A\to X$ and produces $f^\dagger\from A \to X$.
 The operator $(-)^\dagger$ is then required to satisfy a certain number of intuitive axioms.
 For instance, $f^\dagger$ should indeed be a fixed-point of $f$, \emph{i.e.},

 It is easy to see how to define such an operation in a traced category: let